 Despite its small population of just over 6,000 people, the town packs a punch when it comes to things to do.

 Spend time exploring the Indian Key Historic State Park– the island is accessible by boat and is home an interesting collection of relics from the 1800s which were salvaged from wrecks that lay off the coast of the Keys.

 Alternatively, Islamorada is world-famous for sport fishing with a huge number of fishing vessels available.

 Take a break from exploring and fishing at the Islamorada Beer Company where you can enjoy some refreshing, local craft beers.

 INSIDER TIP: Islamorada Beer Company sells beer and growlers to take with.
 Grab some!
 They are super refreshing.
-Also, Wahoo’s Bar and Grill is fantastic for seafood tacos.
+The Florida Keys Brewing Company is also located in Islamorada.
+Also, Wahoo’s Bar and Grill is fantastic and cheap for seafood tacos.

 Day Trip to Marathon